 The budget book provides details of our spending plans for each service for the upcoming year.

 Our annual accounts provide detailed information on spending over the past year.
-Regular updates on financial issues affecting the council can be found in The Brent Magazine.
 Please see the related links above for more information.

 Councillors regularly receive information on the council's spending plans and patterns.

 This information allows them to make critical decisions on how money is to be spent in the future and also enables them to ensure that all money is used effectively.

 - the annual budget report which is considered by the whole council in March of each year.
 This report aids councillors in deciding how to allocate the resources available to the council, and also in agreeing the level of council tax to be set.
 The report also sets out the council's strategy for managing the council's finances over the medium to long term.